 Accepting Assignments

-For GitHub Classroom assignments, your Canvas course will have an "accept assignment" type link.
+For GitHub Classroom assignments, your Canvas course will have some sort of "accept assignment" link.
 When you click this link:

 - You will need to grant permissions to GitHub Classrooms if you have not already